According to the US Census Bureau, the average size of a home in 1973 was 1,660 square feet. By 2015 average home size had increased to 2,687.

-Many of these people wrote blogs, gave interviews and encouraged others to follow in their path.
+Many of these people wrote blogs about tiny homes, gave interviews and encouraged others to follow in their path.
 The tiny house movement gained momentum as others sought the benefits of living a bigger life in a tiny house.

 Downscaling and reevaluating living needs became the focus.
 Jay Schafer, one of the leaders of the tiny house movement, began national speaking tours and was hosted on the Oprah Winfrey show (see below).
 This led to mainstream recognition.

 Many thought that when the economy improved, that tiny house goers would go back to a suburban lifestyle.
-However, that did not happen.
-As the economy improved, the tiny house movement continued to grow.
+However, that did not happen, and as the economy improved, the tiny house movement continued to grow.

 Still popular with people seeking an inexpensive lifestyle, the movement has grown to include people seeking a better lifestyle through minimalism.
 The tiny house movement has become a new way of life.

-In 2014, the FYI channel launched the first TV show featuring life in tiny houses.
-In 2018 there were an estimated 99 “established” builders of tiny houses.
-Many of them, such as Tumbleweed, Minarc, and Wind River have national name recognition.
+In 2014, the FYI channel launched the first TV show featuring life in tiny houses called “Tiny House Nation.”
+In 2018, there were an estimated 99 “established” builders of tiny houses.
+Many of them, such as Tumbleweed, Minarc, and Wind River, now have national name recognition.

-A tiny house offers many freedoms.
-Many people seize the philosophy of the movement by emphasizing the freedoms it gives them.
+A tiny house offers many freedoms, and many people seize the philosophy of the movement by emphasizing the freedoms it gives them.

 Freedom from debt, freedom from a mortgage and freedom from being tied to a lifestyle that connects us with buying unnecessarily.